maddydevgits/stock-market-price-prediction/Readme.md

 # Development Procedure

-1. Create a Web App and install the basic requirements :x:
+1. Create a Web App and install the basic requirements :heavy_check_mark:
+2. Create a Stock Symbol and pass it to the program :x: